 This course is a study of basic communication theory and history.
-It focuses specifically on the relevance of communication study today and how different situations and technologies demand the evaluation and application of appropriate communication techniques.
-Students in the course will apply communication studies to developing applications of communication including business presentations, public speaking, organizational communication, and small group communication.
+It focuses specifically on the relevance of communication study today and how different situations and technologies demand the evaluation and application of appropriate communication

 COM 173.
 Introduction to Theatre.
 3 hours credit, odd years, fall